 “No, we don’t,” Bruce admitted.
 “We better get back.
 Maybe you could…” He pointed to his neck, and Selina obliged with a discreet lipstick smudge on his collar.

 They rejoined the party.
 Bruce got a duty-dance with Gladys out of the way while Randolph sat Selina down for “a nice chat,” which was spent probing for every conceivable detail about the night Luthor’s hedge fund imploded.
 She stole periodic looks out the window while Bruce did the same from the dance floor.

 When he finished with Gladys, Bruce asked her to dance again.
 Selina thought maybe something had occurred to him, but he said nothing.
 Through half a medley of Cole Porter love songs, he said nothing.

 “Get anything?” she asked finally.

 “So talk to me.
 Three bodies in, you’ve got to have something on this guy.”

 “He obliterates their identities.
-Faces smashed beyond recognition, teeth are pulverized, some kind of chemical process on the finger.
+Faces smashed beyond recognition, teeth are pulverized, some kind of chemical process on the fingers.
 And he’s lucky: DNA came back inconclusive on the first two vics.
 The last chance is forensic facial reconstruction on the skulls and that’s another two to four weeks minimum.”

 “And what does that mean?
 Why does he take away their identities?”